Table of Contents

-This walkthrough guides you through testing an AI agent with AgentEval, from setup to assertions.
+This walkthrough guides you through evaluating an AI agent with AgentEval, from setup to assertions.

 What You'll Learn